ecadlabs/taquito/docs/tx_rollups.md

 This is a trimmed, more concise documentation of how to do TORU operations in Taquito.
 If you aren't yet familiar with rollup node interactions, please refer to this [documentation](https://tezos.gitlab.io/alpha/transaction_rollups.html?highlight=transaction%20rollups#transaction-rollups) by Nomadic Labs.

-Some new terms and jargon is introduced in the Jakartanet update regarding rollup nodes, please refer to this [glossary](https://)

 TORU currently supports the transferring of funds in the form of [tickets](https://tezostaquito.io/docs/tickets).
 Fund (or ticket) transfers can be done from:
 - Layer-1 to layer 2 (deposit)
 - Layer-2 to layer 2 (transfer)